HLaws98/SpaceShooter-Release/README.md

 # SpaceShooter-Release
-The built version of my Space Shooter project
+The built version of my Space Shooter project.

 This version is only for Windows x64